Ailsa Carmichael, Lady Carmichael

 Ailsa Jane Carmichael, Lady Carmichael (born 26 November 1969) is a Scottish advocate and judge who has served as a Senator of the College of Justice since 2016.
+Separately, Lady Carmichael has served as President of the Investigatory Powers Tribunal since 1 November 2025 having been its vice president prior to that.

 Early life

 Ailsa Jane Carmichael was born on 28 November 1969 in Paisley, Renfrewshire, the eldest of two daughters to Ian Henry Buist Carmichael and Jean Cowie Carmichael (née Davidson).
 Her father was an advocate and worked for the Scottish Legal Action Group.
 Carmichael's younger sister Heather is an advocate, working in Westwater Advocates.

 In 1986, after leaving school from fifth year, Carmichael attended the University of Glasgow School of Law.
 She studied abroad at the Erasmus University in Rotterdam and worked in law firms in Amsterdam.
 In 1990, she graduated with an LLB (hons) (Upper Second Class specialising in Comparative Law) and gained a Diploma in Legal Practice the following year.

 Legal career

 After receiving her Diploma in Legal Practice in 1991, she undertook a bar traineeship with Simpson & Marwick in Edinburgh after which she was admitted as an advocate in 1993, and devilled for sheriff J.A.
 Baird and for S.J.
 MacGibbon.
 From 2000 to 2008 she was standing junior counsel to the Home Office in Scotland, appearing in many judicial reviews and statutory appeals relating to immigration and asylum.
 She was junior counsel to the Fingerprint Inquiry, which investigated the use of fingerprint evidence in the case of Detective Constable Shirley McKie.